10 From 2018

 2) While 2018 was our best year yet (we say that every year), it wasn't quite as stress free as we would have liked such a milestone year to be.
 What was to blame?
 Our project load.
 I know, I know, we've been telling you we've been "slowing it down" since 2014.
 It was much better; just not where we wanted it to be in 2018.

 3) You already know that travel is a big part of our life, right?
 Well, travel played an especially big part as we plotted out this celebratory year.
-In the end, we were on the road for about 6-months during the year.
-This is noteworthy because in addition to the aforementioned work challenges, some serious drama was swirling around various friends/family throughout the year, and we wanted to be sure to be available to them.
+In the end, we were on the road for about 6-months of the year.
+This is noteworthy because in addition to the aforementioned work challenges, some serious drama was swirling around various friends and family, and we wanted to be sure to be available to them.

 5) Getting outdoors deserves its own bullet every year.
 We immersed ourselves in nature when ever we could and were always on the lookout for a good hike.
 Going big in 2018, we made it to Patagonia.
 It was as amazing as we had hoped.
 But Patagonia’s awful Internet situation nearly did. us. in.
 (Did I mention work overload was a bit of a problem in 2018?).